 What is Geolocation testing?
 How To Perform It?

-Just imagine that you are hanging out at your friend’s place, and all of you decide to order food.
-You open your food delivery applications and all the nearby restaurants pop, have you ever wondered how this happens?
+Imagine you’re hanging out at a friend’s place, and the group decides to order food.
+You open your food delivery app, and nearby restaurants immediately appear.
+Have you ever wondered how this works?
+We all know about GPS, but here, the entire app interface adapts to your current location.

-Geolocation testing helps us to ensure these location-based data is fetched in the application.
+Geolocation testing ensures that this location-based data is accurately reflected in the application.

 Important terminology in the Geolocation concept

-Before getting into Geolocation testing, let’s look into some concepts that can help you understand the main aim of your geolocation-related application and its features.
+Before getting into Geolocation testing, let’s explore some key concepts that will help you grasp the primary objectives and features of your geolocation application.

 Geofencing

-- Let’s take an example of a person travelling from Jaipur to Delhi, once they reach Delhi borders, their mobile network sends a welcome to Delhi message along with the roaming charges details.
+Let’s take another example of a person travelling from Jaipur to Delhi, once they reach Delhi borders, their mobile network sends a welcome to Delhi message along with the roaming charges details.

 Geotagging